 - If I already have a job or want an internship that is not on the list at the ELCM office, can I get that to count as credit for an internship here?

-- Are departmental electives the same as the electives for my option, like management or accounting electives?
+- Are departmental electives the same as the electives for my degree, like management or accounting electives?

-- What business classes count as department electives?
+- What business courses count as department electives?